 With Regent Law’s part-time J.D. program, students have the option of taking courses during the day or evenings.
-In fact, part-time students can complete their entire J.D. program by taking evening classes.
+In fact, part-time students can complete the entire J.D. program taking evening classes.
 Students will usually be able to put together an all-morning, all-afternoon, or all-evening schedule.

 The part-time program is an attractive option for professionals who wish to remain employed while earning their J.D.
-Part-time students take the same courses as full-time students, from the same law professors, but because part-time students can take fewer hours each semester than full-time students, they have increased flexibility to select courses that fit within their personal and professional time frames.
+Part-time students take the same courses as full-time students and learn from the same law professors, but because part-time students take fewer hours each semester compared with full-time students, they have increased flexibility to select courses that fit within their personal and professional schedules.
 Part-time students will generally be able to earn their J.D. in four to five calendar years.

-Part-time students must enroll in a minimum of 8 and a maximum of 12 credit hours per semester and must complete the same 90-credit hour curriculum requirements for full-time students.
-Admissions criteria and application process for the part-time program are the same as for the full-time program.
+Part-time students enroll in a minimum of 8 credit hours and a maximum of 12 credit hours per semester and must complete the same 90-credit hour curriculum requirements as full-time students.
+The admissions criteria and application process for the part-time program is the same as the full-time program.

 Fall Semester (10-12 credit hours); Spring Semester (9-12 credit hours)